Melidee/documentation/content/legal/terms/partnership.rst

 3.2 Restrictions
 ----------------

 PARTNER commits to keeping confidentiality of the source code of Odoo Enterprise Edition Apps within its staff.
 Access to the source code of Odoo Enterprise Edition for customers is governed by the Odoo Enterprise Subscription Agreement.
 PARTNER agrees to NOT redistribute this code to third parties without the written permission of ODOO.

 PARTNER commits to not offer services on Odoo Enterprise Edition to customers who are not covered by an Odoo Enterprise subscription, even during the implementation phase.

 Notwithstanding the above, PARTNER commits to wholly preserve the integrity of the Odoo Enterprise Edition code that is required to verify the validity of usage of Odoo Enterprise Edition and to collect statistics that are needed for that purpose.

 4 Partnership Services
 ======================

 4.1 Partnership levels
 ----------------------

-The Odoo partner program consists of two types of partnerships and four levels;
-“Learning Partners” is for companies who want everything necessary to start implementing Odoo, without visibility as an official partner until they get the required experience;
-“Official Partners” is for companies who want the visibility as Ready, Silver, and Gold, according to their experience with Odoo.
+The Odoo partner program consists of two types of partnerships and four levels; "Learning Partners" is for companies who want everything necessary to start implementing Odoo, without visibility as an official partner until they get the required experience; "Official Partners" is for companies who want the visibility as Ready, Silver, and Gold, according to their experience with Odoo.

 Partnership level granted to PARTNER depends on the annual new Odoo Enterprise revenue generated for ODOO (in terms of Odoo Enterprise Users sold), the number of certified resources and the customer Retention Rate.
 Renewals of existing contracts do not count towards the number of Users Sold, but PARTNER still gets a commission on these contracts as stated in section :ref:`benefits`.